U.S. regulators open door to possible tightening of Huawei chip curb

 WASHINGTON (Reuters) - U.S. regulators are open to making changes to close what some see as a loophole in a new rule aimed at curbing global chip sales to blacklisted Chinese telecoms equipment maker Huawei Technologies Ltd, two U.S. officials said on Wednesday.

-The new rule, unveiled by the Commerce Department on Friday, expands U.S. authority to require licenses for sales to Huawei of semiconductors made abroad with U.S. technology, vastly expanding the department’s reach to halt exports to the world’s No. 2 smartphone maker.
+The new rule, unveiled by the Commerce Department on Friday, expands U.S. authority to require licenses for sales to Huawei of semiconductors made abroad with U.S. technology, amplifying the department’s reach to halt exports to the world’s No. 2 smartphone maker.

 But the rule only includes chips designed by Huawei and does not cover shipments if they are sent directly to Huawei’s customers.
 Some industry lawyers see this as a significant loophole.

-Asked on Wednesday about the potential for adjusting the rule to close that gap, State Department assistant secretary for international security and nonproliferation Christopher Ashley Ford said the rule itself would provide regulators with the insight to determine if it should be altered.
+Asked on Wednesday about the potential for adjusting the rule to close that gap, State Department official Christopher Ashley Ford said the rule itself would provide regulators with the insight to determine if it should be altered.

 The rule will “give us a great deal more information upon which to base export control decisions as we move forward and try to find the right answer to these challenges including by adapting, if we need to, if Huawei tries to work around our rules in some way,” Ford said.